Should you use Maximize Conversions or Manual CPC bidding in Google Ads?

 Again, I don't generally recommend doing this, but if you're someone who wants a little of column A and a little of column B, help yourself to that.

-So in conclusion, Zach, thanks for your question.
-Do I recommend running campaigns with a Maximize Conversions bid strategy or a fixed CPC?
+So in conclusion, do I recommend running campaigns with a Maximize Conversions bid strategy or a fixed CPC?
 The answer in the vast majority of use cases is I recommend Maximize Conversions.